 When I served on a China panel at Berkeley’s Haas School of Business last month, I met Dan Maas, who asked me for my thoughts on what had been happening to World of Warcraft in China.
 It took me about ten seconds to figure out Dan knew far more about what was happening on that front than I did.
 I was fascinated by what he was telling me and I asked him to write a post on it.
-What so interested me was that what was happening to World of Warcraft in China was what so often happens to smaller foreign companies in China that operate in industries in which the Chinese government would prefer not to see foreign companies.
+What so interested me was that what was happening to World of Warcraft in China is what often happens to smaller foreign companies in China that operate in industries in which the Chinese government would prefer not to see foreign companies.
 It also nicely encapsulates how China’s government employs the law to favor foreign companies.
-Lastly, it illustrates something my law firm’s China lawyers always tell our clients and that is that securing approval from one governmental entity in China does not mean you are free and clear.
+Lastly, it illustrates that securing approval from one Chinese government entity does not mean you are free and clear.

 China generally considers online gaming to constitute publishing and foreign companies are not allowed to go into China publishing other than as a China joint venture.
 This means foreign companies wanting to engage in publishing in China must partner with a Chinese entity, which as the following so nicely points out, can itself create issues.

-First, a bit about Dan Maas: Dan founded an Emmy Award-winning special effects company, Maas Digital, whose projects have included creating photorealistic 3D animation for the Disney IMAX documentary Roving Mars, and developing production technology for the upcoming 3D adventure film Quantum Quest, starring Samuel Jackson and William Shatner.
-Dan is fluent in Mandarin and he spent two years consulting for an animation studio in Taipei, Taiwan.
-He is currently pursuing an MBA at Stanford’s Graduate School of Business and he seeks “to continue pushing the envelope of film and interactive gaming technology, particularly in Asia, after graduation”
+First, a bit about Dan Maas: Dan founded an Emmy Award-winning special effects company, Maas Digital, whose projects have included creating photorealistic 3D animation for Disney and developing production technology for the upcoming 3D adventure film Quantum Quest, starring Samuel Jackson and William Shatner.
+Dan is fluent in Mandarin and he is currently pursuing an MBA at Stanford’s Graduate School of Business and he seeks “to continue pushing the envelope of film and interactive gaming technology, particularly in Asia, after graduation”

 Here is Dan’s Post:

 China has become a major battleground in the online gaming market.
-Chinese players make up over half the customer base of the world’s most successful subscription-based online game, World of Warcraft (WoW) by US developer Blizzard Entertainment, which alone pulls in over $1 billion in annual revenue.
+Chinese players make up over half the customer base of the world’s most successful subscription-based online game, Blizzard Entertainment’s World of Warcraft (WoW).
 WoW faces fierce competition in China from locally-developed games such as Kingsoft’s JX Online series and other imported titles like Aion Online from Korean developer NCSoft.

-China is a uniquely challenging market for foreign online game companies because government regulations require foreign games to be licensed through local Chinese operators, rather than offered directly by the developer.
+China is a uniquely challenging market for foreign online game companies because Chinese regulations require foreign games be licensed through local Chinese operators, rather than offered directly by the foreign company developer.
 Friction between government regulators, overseas developers, and Chinese licensees can have a huge impact on the competitive landscape.
 For example, Blizzard suffered a harsh setback last year when WoW was knocked off-line for several months amidst a license dispute and unexpected regulatory shifts.